microsoft/ParrotServe/README.md

 (Note: Triton 2.0.0 has some bugs in Kernel memory issues.
 The similar error also happens in [LightLLM](https://github.com/ModelTC/lightllm) kernels.)

+- Step 2.

 Follow the official guide of [MLC-LLM](https://github.com/mlc-ai/mlc-llm) to install it.
+The recommended commit refers to `3rdparty` folder.

+- Step 3.

+Install other dependencies listed in `3rdparty` folder.

 **Install Parrot:**